 Though Satan is powerless, he is still highly successful in inflicting evil.
 That is because he must transform into human form so that he becomes more relatable and likable to us.
 Satan is so successful because he cunningly gets a hold of those closest to us.
 He also cleverly uses various lures to entice us into his web.

-But, that clever dude, in disguise, congenially sits at our dinner table, in our homes, at our jobs, in our communities in the form of friends, family, bosses, clergy, politicians, and neighbors.
-His spirit appears in a form that is anything but the deceptive ‘red devil’.
+But, that clever dude, in disguise, congenially sits at our dinner table, in our homes, at our jobs, in our communities in the form of friends, family, bosses, clergy, politicians, neighbors, and even loved ones.
+His spirit appears in a form that is anything but the deceptive ‘red devil’ we’ve come to look out for.

 So when I state with conviction that ‘Satan walks the face of the Earth’, now you know what I mean.